stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 #### ``+ Independent work``

-- Listen to the lectures and complete the workshop.
+- Listen to the lecture and complete the workshop.
 - <i class="fas fa-hourglass-end"></i> *Complete independent work by 10pm EST*.

 #### ``+ Due``